katarzynaadamczyk/web_app_donuts/README.md

 ## General info

 Actually (6/2/2025) works adding bakeries and donuts to the database by reading data from web pages listed in database.json.
+Algorithms also work but are not implemented in any of endpoints.

 Two endpoints also work:

 - endpoint /donuts_listing lists all donuts on web page
 - endpoint /manufacturers_listing lists all manufacturers on web page